The Unlikely Populist: John Tsang's Fight For Hong Kong's Top Job

 The betting is that Lam will easily win a majority in the committee, not least because many members, especially those with business ties to the mainland, would not want to cross Beijing.
 But Tsang remains optimistic.
 Years in Boston made him a New England Patriots fan, and he brings up the team’s performance in the latest Super Bowl — hopelessly down late in the game, but eventually victorious over the Atlanta Falcons 34-28, in the biggest championship comeback ever.
 “So,” says Tsang, “never give up.”

-—With reporting by Kevin Lui/Hong Kong
+—With reporting by Kevin Lui / Hong Kong